 Carlos Enrique Ortiz Rivera, Luis E Ortiz Rivera, Descemer Bueno, Enrique Iglesias, Felix Ortiz, Gabriel Pizarro, Juan G Rivera Vazquez

-Did you like these lyrics?
+Did you like this lyrics translation?

 Turn it up!
 In this infectious Latin Urbano track, Spain’s Enrique Iglesias joins forces with Descemer Bueno plus Zion & Lennox to transform heartbreak into a fiesta.
 The chorus, súbeme la radio, is a rallying cry to pump up the volume, feel the booming bass, and let the rhythm take over.
 Behind the dance-floor energy sits a lovesick narrator who admits that music and a splash of alcohol are the only things that ease the sting of a recent breakup.